 In ancient tradition, most people used sesame or sunflower oil.
-Coconut oil is rich in medium chain triglycerides and high in lauric acid and effective in attacking Streptococcus Mutans bacteria.
-Also, it is easy to find and to purchase and coconut oil is not too expensive.
+Coconut oil is rich in medium-chain triglycerides and high in lauric acid and effective in attacking Streptococcus Mutans bacteria.
+Also, it is easy to find, and to purchase coconut oil is not too expensive.
 Amazon has lots of deals on coconut oil.

 How to oil pull with coconut oil.
 5 Easy Steps

 1. First, take a big heaping spoonful (or tablespoon) of coconut oil.
 It is recommended to get organic virgin coconut oil.
 Most likely the oil will be in a solid-state.
 Coconut oil has a melting point of 76˚ F. If it’s still in solid form, you should be able to still scoop it out and it will melt quickly in your mouth.

 Before you put the oil in your mouth, let me warn you, the taste of plain, solid coconut oil in your mouth can be quite a shock.
 It takes some getting used to.
 You may want to gag at first.
 Just stick with it.
 You’ll get used to it, especially once it turns to liquid form in a few seconds.